 Finally, solutions have to be build on top of a simple mental model that helps users understand how the technology works and what are its constraints and possibilities.
 A good starting point for that mental model is to explore embodied interactions, like “tap to connect”.

-The process of exploring a new design space needs to combine different approaches and points of view.
+The process of exploring a new design space needs to combine different points of view.

 From the design point of view, one has to find real use cases, craft solutions for them, and learn from that experience.
 This reflection should try to find insights about the whole design space, create guidelines to support future work, and point at further directions for exploration.